3 key takeaways

 How many jobs to include on a resume depends on you

-How many jobs to list is yet another aspect of the job search without a tried and true answer.
+How many jobs to list is yet another aspect of the job search without a tried-and-true answer.

 In general, most people list somewhere between two and four jobs on a resume.
 But exactly how many jobs you’ll include depends on a variety of factors, including your experience level, relevance, and tenure.

 Rather than defaulting to firm restrictions and recommendations, keep your focus on creating a resume that presents you as the most skilled, relevant, and qualified fit.
-That’s when you’ll stand the best chance of snagging the hiring manager’s eye—whether you list one job or 10 of them.
+That’s when you’ll stand the best chance of catching the hiring manager’s eye—whether you list one job or 10 of them.

 Frequently Asked Questions